Skip to content

 Developmentally appropriate teaching practices

-1. How do you plan and implement enriching learning experiences that meet the needs, abilities, and interests of the children in your care?
+Describe an example of how you planned and implemented developmentally appropriate learning experiences that met the specific needs, abilities, and interests of a child or group of children in your care?

 Partner with families

-1. How do you engage families as partners in their child’s development and learning?
+How do you engage families as partners in their child’s development and learning?
+Provide at least one example of implementing family engagement strategies.

 Language and literacy

-1. Describe specific strategies you use to support young children’s oral language/verbal development.
+Describe specific strategies you use to support young children’s oral language/verbal development.
+Provide at least one example of implementing these strategies.

 Section 3: Love of teaching questions